cltk/cltk/docs/installation.rst

 Source
 ======

 The `CLTK source is available at GitHub <https://github.com/kylepjohnson/cltk>`_.
-To build from source, clone and run within the repository's root directory:
+To build from source, install the above requirements as above, and then clone and run within the repository's root directory:

 .. code-block:: python